 rights.
 There is no civil rights protection for individuals who don't identify themselves and request the appropriate accommodations.

 The Support Services Office promotes student self-advocacy.
-Students are encouraged to approach instructors and to discuss any Support Services they may have in a specific setting.
+Students are encouraged to approach instructors and discuss any Support Services they may have in a specific setting.
 This philosophy promotes independence and develops the skills students will need to function successfully in the world of work.

 Every member of the College community must share the responsibility to create an environment in which individuals are able to ask the question "What about access?" and raise concerns without fear of retaliation.
 Each faculty or staff member has the following responsibilities in providing access to Asheville-Buncombe Technical Community College: